Categories

 When the function is active, the vehicle speed is adjusted depending on the route events ahead.

-Further information on route-based speed adaptation (/ page 185).
+Further information on route-based speed adaptation.

 The function of Active Stop-and-Go Assist

-Active Stop-and-Go Assist helps you when in traffic jams on multi-lane roads with separate roadways by automatically pulling away within up to 60 seconds and with moderate steering maneuvers.
+Active Stop-and-Go Assist helps you when in traffic jams on multi-lane roads with separate roadways by automatically pulling away within up to 60 seconds and with moderate steering manoeuvres.
 It orients itself using the vehicle in front and lane markings.
 Active Stop-and-Go Assist automatically maintains a safe distance from the vehicle in front and vehicles cutting in.
+Active Stop-and-Go Assist requires you, as the driver, to keep your hands on the steering wheel at all times so that you are able to intervene at any time to correct the course of the vehicle and keep it in the lane.
+Observe the notes on driving systems and your responsibility; you may otherwise fail to recognize dangers.
+Active Traffic Jam Assist activates automatically as soon as all of the requirements are met: The ¬ status display appears in the instrument cluster when the function is active.

 Requirements: